Sat 27 Mar 2021

 Importance: The paper contributes to the advancement of knowledge in the field.
 We also welcome papers that diverge from the dominant trajectory of the field.

 Evidence: The paper presents sufficient evidence supporting its claims, such as proofs, implemented systems, experimental results, statistical analyses, case studies, and anecdotes.

 Clarity: The paper presents its contributions, methodology and results clearly.

 Papers will be reviewed by three PC members using a double-blind review process.

 A PDF version of the CFP can be found here.

 Submissions must be in PDF, printable in black and white on US Letter sized paper.
 All submissions must adhere to the ACM Small template (available in both LaTeX and Word formats).

-Submitted papers may be at most 12 pages, including bibliographic references and appendices.
+Submitted papers must be at least 4 and at most 12 pages long, including bibliographical references and appendices.

-Submissions do not meet the above requirements will be rejected without review.
+Submissions that do not meet the above requirements will be rejected without review.